Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of methods you can use to quickly tell if sites are built with WordPress:
+Here are a number of methods you can use to quickly tell if sites are built using WordPress:

-If you know how to view the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for tell-tale footprints …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious tell-tale footprints …

-Viewing the web page source code using Firefox
+Viewing your page source code using the Firefox web browser

-Let’s say that you are browsing online and you come across a site that you like, and you’re wondering if the site uses WordPress …
+Let’s say that you are surfing the web and you visit a website that you like, and you would like to know if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-In the source code, search for the words “wp-content” either manually …
+After the source code of the site loads on your screen, you can search for “wp-content” either manually …

-Note: If you do not see “wp-content” in the source code, it does not necessarily mean that the site you’re looking at is not a WordPress site.
+Note: If you do not see “wp-content” within the page source code, it doesn’t necessarily mean that this is not a WordPress site.

-There are other ways to tell if the site was built using the WordPress software, as we will soon be discussing.
+There are other ways to tell if the site was built using WordPress, as we will soon be discussing.

-As the point of this post is to try and help non-technical users, however, below you will find a number of easy methods you can use to check if your web site is built using WordPress other than looking at the source code.
+As the focus of this article is to help non “techies”, however, below you will find a number of easy methods you can use to check if your web site is built with WordPress other than looking at the source code.

-While this may seem like the most logical thing to do, some web development agencies, for whatever reason, may build clients a website and not tell them it’s WordPress.
+While this may seem like the most obvious thing to do, some web development companies, for whatever reason, may build clients a website and not tell them it’s been built with WordPress.

-Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a website that you really like while browsing the net late at night and need to know if the site was built using WordPress?
+Okay … what if you can’t get in touch with the person who built your website, or what if you’ve come across a website that you really like while browsing the net and you would like to know if the site was built with WordPress?

 Check Below Footer

-If the site uses a WordPress theme and the templates have not been modified, you can typically find a “Powered by WordPress” notice shown at the bottom of the site …
+If the site uses a WordPress theme and the website them template has not been edited, you can typically see a “Proudly powered by WordPress” message showing at the bottom of the site …

-If these simple methods aren’t helpful to you, here are some other ways of telling whether a site was built with WordPress or not …
+If these simple methods aren’t helpful to you, here are some other ways of telling whether a site uses WordPress or not …

-Sites That Can Tell You If A Website Has Been Built With WordPress
+Sites That Can Tell You If A Website Runs On WordPress

-Here are a couple of online applications that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …
+Here are a some tools that will tell you if your website uses WordPress or not, and what themes or plugins the site uses …

-Using this tool is super simple.
-Just type the URL of the site into the search field and click the button.
+Using this tool is really easy.
+Just type in or paste in the URL of the site into the search field and click the button.

-It will go and search through the URL pages and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …
+It will then go and search through the site code and tell you if the site was built using WordPress, and if so, which version of WordPress it is currently using …

-If the site is not a WordPress site, you will see a message similar to the one below …
+If the web site is not a WordPress-powered site, you will see a message similar to the one below …

 Advanced WP Theme Checker by Satori